nevosmic/Bynet-Mysql/README.md

 # Bynet-Mysql
+pip install mysqlclient
-pip install mysql-connector-python
+pip install pysftp

-This is how I create the table:
+This is how I have created the table:

 CREATE TABLE `flaskdb`.`csv_table` (
   `id` INT NOT NULL AUTO_INCREMENT,